-The United States Senate rejected a resolution on Tuesday that would have required President Donald Trump to seek authorization from Congress before ordering any military action against Cuba.
+The United States Senate rejected a resolution this Tuesday that would have required President Donald Trump to seek authorization from Congress before ordering any military action against Cuba.

-The vote was 51 to 47, leaving the leader with full freedom of action regarding the island.
+The vote was 51 to 47, leaving the president with full freedom of action over the island.

 Why is there talk of a possible military action against Cuba?

-Since early 2026, Trump has ramped up pressure on Havana with unprecedented measures: he signed an executive order declaring Cuba an "extraordinary threat," imposed tariffs on countries that sell oil to the island, and supported the energy naval blockade that Washington maintains against it.
+Since early 2026, Trump has intensified pressure on Havana with unprecedented measures: he signed an executive order declaring Cuba an "extraordinary threat," imposed tariffs on countries that sell oil to the island, and supported the energy naval blockade that Washington maintains against it.

-This was compounded by the fact that in January, U.S. forces captured then-Venezuelan President Nicolás Maduro, abruptly cutting off the supply of between 26,000 and 35,000 daily barrels of Venezuelan crude that Cuba was receiving.
+In addition, in January, U.S. forces captured then-Venezuelan President Nicolás Maduro, abruptly cutting off the supply of between 26,000 and 35,000 daily barrels of Venezuelan crude that Cuba received.

 Trump has also made statements that raised alarms.